brunocalogero/blog/content/blog/building-my-engineering-ethos.md

 - There will always be another to take what you think is yours, it’s your decision and free will to either accept it or reject it.
 - Some things are just out of your control, but it is your responsibility to control the things that you are in control of.
 - Almost everyone is selfish and thinking about their own growth.
-Don't let that be your limiting factor.

-I have to give props to Gergely Orosz's (The Pragmatic Engineer) Software Engineer Guidebook.
-This book contains an immense amount of knowledge that is well geared in the space of self-management and what type of engineer to be in order to be successful.
-I'd highly recommend the reader to take a look.
+Don't wait for or expect others to enable that growth.

+I want to thank some of my wonderful friends and colleagues who have spent time reviewing these words.
+One great quote that was shared by one of them (Fred) really sums up the spirit here, it's none other than the answer to 'what is your deepest fear?'.
+If you remember watching Coach Carter you'll remember that part of the answer is "There is nothing enlightened about shrinking so that other people won't feel insecure around you" and as Fred would say "don't stunt yourself, do you 100%".
+He also said something that I found beautiful, "we should never bring ourselves up by bringing someone else down".

+I'd highly recommend the reader to take a look at the Pragmatic Engineer's Software Engineer Guidebook.
 Most notably the notions of "logging your work" and creating a "brag document" to track your progress on a daily and weekly basis.
+Unlike this article it delves more into the concrete things that actually make a good engineer.

 As Gergely says, regardless of anything, "if you are not seen as someone who gets stuff done, then nothing else will matter".

-"You can shine no matter what you are made of".
+One thing is sure though, "you can shine no matter what you are made of".